Fermentation Food Safety, What Irish Kitchens Must Know

 The Problem

-1. Low-acid ingredients (garlic pH ~5.3–5.8, well above 4.6)
+1. Low-acid ingredients (garlic sits at pH 5.3 to 5.8, well above 4.6)

 FSAI: Botulism

-How to Make Garlic/Herb Oil Safely
+How to Make Garlic and Herb Oil Safely

 3. Drain and pat dry

-5. Store refrigerated, use within 4 days
+5. Store refrigerated and use within 4 days

 Penn State Extension